benhylau/mesh-workshop/README.md

 ### Run applications with `docker`

 The images have `docker` pre-installed, so you just need to get the `Dockerfile` you need and start the container.
 Unlike other sections, this part requires Internet access and more manual steps.
-Hopefully we can improve on this in the futre.
+Hopefully we can improve on this in the future.

 It is not a concern that we will run out of ramdisk space, because 6 GB of the SD card is used to back the in-memory filesystem: